120-cell: As a configuration

 This configuration matrix represents the 120-cell.
 The rows and columns correspond to vertices, edges, faces, and cells.
 The diagonal numbers say how many of each element occur in the whole 120-cell.
 The nondiagonal numbers say how many of the column's element occur in or at the row's element.

 Here is the configuration expanded with k-face elements and k-figures.
 The diagonal element counts are the ratio of the full Coxeter group order, 14400, divided by the order of the subgroup with mirror removal.

 Visualization

 The 120-cell consists of 120 dodecahedral cells.
 For visualization purposes, it is convenient that the dodecahedron has opposing parallel faces (a trait it shares with the cells of the tesseract and the 24-cell).
 One can stack dodecahedrons face to face in a straight line bent in the 4th direction into a great circle with a circumference of 10 cells.
-Starting from this initial ten cell construct there are two common visualizations one can use: a layered stereographic projection, and a structure of intertwining rings.
+Starting from this initial ten cell construct there are two common visualizations one can use: a layered stereographic projection, and a structure of intertwining rings (discrete Hopf fibration).